 Unlock Your Superhero Potential: Proven Ways to Increase TYPE 2b & 2X Muscle Fibres

-I have an (un)healthy obsession with type 2 muscle fibres.
-My inner nerd fantasises about shrinking down to subcellular size and embarking on an excursion into someone's bicep to investigate the inner workings of these threads.
+I have a (un)healthy obsession with type 2 muscle fibres.
+My inner nerd fantasises about shrinking down to subcellular size and embarking on an excursion into someone's bicep to investigate the inner workings of these fibres.
 The primary method for developing type 2b/x muscular fibres is plyometric training.
 Plyometrics cause you to tire in seconds.
 There is a common notion that as we age, we should avoid plyometric activities.
 I hypothesise that this misperception is the primary cause of type 2 fibre waste with ageing.
-Do not give up.
-At 48, I have more Type 2 fibre than I did in my twenties!
-Even though this is a very rudimentary introduction to type 2 fibres, I am hoping it can kickstart. or reinvent your health and fitness regime!
+At 51, I have more Type 2 fibre than I did in my twenties!
+Even though this article is a rudimentary introduction to type 2 fibres, I am hoping it will kickstart or reinvent your health and fitness regime!

-Even among those who are thought to be the fittest people in the world or regular gym attendees, type 2 muscular fibres are overlooked.
-Over the previous 18 years of research and practice, I've discovered and hypothesised that type 2 muscle fibre activation is one of the few keys to unlocking the majority of human health and lifespan advantages.
-As the dungeon master, I beg you to retrieve this key as a major task.
-The key opens the chest that houses the frost-axe of hypertrophy.
+Even among those who are thought to be the fittest people in the world or regular gym attendees, type 2 muscular fibres are overlooked and undertrained.
+Over the previous 20 years of research and practice, I've discovered and hypothesised that type 2 muscle fibre activation is one of the few keys to unlocking the majority of human health and lifespan advantages.
+As dungeon master, I order you to retrieve this key as a primary objective.
+The key opens the chest that houses the magic wand of hypertrophy (muscle increase).
 As usual, I'll attempt to summarise the knowledge that would fill a Tolkien-esque collection.

 What are type 2 muscle fibres?